 "I’m a good wife!
 Better than what you have got!"

 I grabbed my purse, walked out, left everything and was out of the parking lot before he could dress and chase after me, if he did.
 The next day I didn't answer the repeatedly ringing phone at noon.

 A day later I answered but was still smarting over his attempt to put me down like he did his wife.
 He kept wooing and apologizing.
 His ego couldn’t take the jab of being walked out on.
 If the relationship was going to end it had to be by him.
 After sweet-talking me, I agreed to meet him, if he stopped acting derogatory toward me.
 Once in the hotel room, I let him assuage my anger with sweet words and courteous deportment, great efforts for him.

 "I am so happy you are no longer angry with me."

 I acted indifferent.
 When pressed if I was happy, I replied.

 "You think too highly of yourself.
-You’re just a misanthropic man who cheats on his wife, what else is there to say?"
+You’re just a misanthropic man who cheats on his wife.
+What else is there to say?"

-Instead of worshiping him as he expected, I destabilized his ego.
-I stopped his swearing in my presence and improved his manners.
-Despite my efforts he remained a cheap beer drinker and uncouth.
 I told him he was unsophisticated but did upgrade him to drink his beer out of a glass.
 I even had to show him how to pour it down the side of the glass to keep down the foam.
 I made sure he always wore fresh clothes when meeting me and even once took him shopping to upgrade his style.

-It was as if we were married which of course we were but not to each other.
+It was as if we were married which, of course, we were but not to each other.